RTSAK FAQ - Frequently Asked Questions

 Prefix Origin & RPKI

-A Route Origin Authorization is a cryptographically signed statement declaring which AS is authorized to originate a prefix.
-It's the strongest form of origin validation.
+A Route Origin Authorization is a cryptographically signed statement declaring which AS is authorized to announce a specific prefix.
+ROAs are the strongest available form of origin validation, allowing networks to filter bogus announcements.
+Check prefix validation status in Prefix Origin.

-If you have direct RIR allocation, you can create ROAs through your RIR's portal (ARIN, RIPE, APNIC, LACNIC, AFRINIC).
-If you have provider-assigned space, work with your provider.
+If you hold a direct allocation from a regional internet registry, create ROAs through your RIR's portal (ARIN, RIPE, APNIC, LACNIC, or AFRINIC).
+For provider-assigned address space, coordinate with your upstream provider.
+Verify your ROA status using Prefix Origin.

-Contact the RIR responsible for the prefix, your upstream providers, and the prefix owner if identifiable.
-Include evidence from route lookup showing unauthorized origin.
+Contact the RIR responsible for the prefix, notify your upstream transit providers, and reach out to the legitimate prefix owner if identifiable.
+Gather evidence from BGP Routes and Prefix Origin showing the unauthorized origin AS.

 Technical Questions